 Our favorite area of this park was the eastern road, which is a rough dirt road.
 There are two things to see on this drive, an arch, and a tall finger of stone.
 You can drive directly to the stone, which is called Chimney Rock.
 Shakespeare arch requires a short hike.

+Update: Shakespeare Arch collapsed in April 2020.
+The trail is still open, but the arch is a pile of rubble.
 We started with the hike to Shakespeare Arch, which we did right before sundown.
 From the Visitor’s Center/Entrance Station, take the first right and head past the campground.
 Then follow the rocky road to the junction and take a right.
 After about a quarter mile, there is a small parking lot at the trailhead.
 We saw a few rabbits and a lot of lizards as the trail wound around the side of the mountain and up to a small arch called Shakespeare Arch.
 It is very flat, and the distance is only about a half mile round trip.
 The arch is pretty and you can climb right up under it and take pictures.
 The pretty red sandstone reminded us a lot of southeastern Utah.

 From the arch trailhead, we backtracked in our van to the junction and went the other direction.
 This equally rough road leads to Chimney Rock.
 This formation isn’t very far, and it is huge.
 It stands 6 or 7 stories high and would take 20 people to hold hands around.
 There isn’t much to do but take pictures, but it is still worth seeing.